idia640/presentations/week02/PITCHME.md

 Paradigm - A model of reality.
 Concepts, theories, methodologies, conventions.

 Thomas Kuhn (Structure of Scientific Revolutions) - "Normal science is about accumulating knowledge".

 Sometimes technological (or societal) advances make it possible to observe or measure phenomena that were not measurable before.
 In such cases, there may be anomalous observations that cause a shift to a new paradigm.

-Example:
+Example (Okay, I admit I was just reading this book...):

 If you find this interesting, the story is described in great detail in [The Gene: An Intimate History](https://www.amazon.com/Gene-Intimate-History-Siddhartha-Mukherjee/dp/1476733503) by Siddhartha Mukherjee.
 This is a fascinating story with many players, but focuses on how it is we know about something that was invisible for many years and how it changed humanity's understanding of itself.

 Why is it we share traits with our parents?
 Aristotle thought that it was the fluids transmitted by our parents which gave form to our physical beings.
 In the late 1700's, Erasmus Darwin suggested that animals arise from a "living filament" that has the power to acquire new parts in response to stimuli, and that each successive generation could improve over the last.
 A French scientist, Lamarck argued that characteristics during a lifetime could be passed to offspring.
 Because there was insufficient observational data to fully back these ideas, theories of evolution abounded.

 But in the 18th century, scientists studying plant and animal diversity began to experiment with hybridization.
 One such person was the monk Gregor Mendel, a detail-oriented man who who took copious notes on hybridization of pea plants, was interested in statistical properties of traits through successive hybridization of plants.
 He discovered traits were calculable from statistical rules.
 There was gathering evidence from Charles Darwin and others to suggest something within organisms could pass on to successive generations.

 It was not blood (as Aristotle hypothesized), since Francis Galton performed blood transfusions, ultimately, disproving transmission through blood.
 Weismann performed an experiment of removing tails from white mice and found that no mice were born without tails, giving strong evidence against Lamark's theory.

 Ultimately, in 1910, Morgan, looking at inheritance in fruit flies, discovered sex-links recessive traits and he traced these to sex chromosomes (visible via a light microscope).
-Ultimately, we discovered genes on chromosomes and the mechanism by which inheritance occurs.
-This change was precipitated by changes in technology which allowed us to make new observations - but also by changes in thinking in scientific discourse.
+Stemming from this work, we discovered genes on chromosomes and the mechanism by which inheritance occurs.
+This change was **precipitated by changes in technology which allowed us to make new observations - but also by changes in thinking in scientific discourse**.

 Mukherjee says that we're living in a post-genomic world -- we can now read and write ourselves.
-This is a new paradigm shift.
+This is a new *paradigm shift*.

 ---

 ## Science is social (and political)